Porting & optimization

 Behavior of from.

-If you have never heard of the concept of reference counting in computer science, know that it is a technic used to keep track of the usage of a resource.
+If you have never heard of the concept of reference counting in computer science, know that it is a technique used to keep track of the usage of a resource.
 It starts at zero when no resource is held, is incremented when resource allocation is requested (the resource is allocated only when the counter is incremented to one but not necessarily when it is equal to one), is decremented when resource release is requested (the resource is de-allocated when the counter equals zero).

 OpenMP uses this very common concept to avoid redundant copies.
 This will be the subject of the following document.